-Another very important aspect that needs to be care while you stay abroad and study is managing funds wisely.
+Another very important aspect that needs to be taken care of is managing funds wisely.

 Memories you make in college are priceless.
 Everything else comes with a price.
 And if you don’t want a huge credit card bill waiting for, it is best to make a budget.
 Budgeting during college depends a lot on self-control, and those who don’t learn how to deal with limited funds in college are at risk of a mounting bill waiting for them once they graduate.
 But all this could be avoided if you set up a clear budget to make sure you reach graduation day (pockets swelled with some extra cash).